Study Guide: Bloom's Taxonomy & Feynman Technique

 Sound familiar?
 You're not alone!

 Damn it.
 If only I could go back in time and use this to sail through school.
 Sadly, that's not possible.
-Instead, I made a career in helping others learn - specifically in the field of wellness, sports sciences, physical education and fitness.
+Instead, I made a career in helping others learn - specifically in the fields of sports sciences and physical education.
 But HOW did I go from barely passing classes to finishing in the top percentile in advanced courses such as Harvard HMX Physiology?

 LEARNING WITH CREATIVITY, in ACTION.